EreckGordon/angular-universal-pwa-starter/README.md

 	- password reset
 		- component
 		- server functionality
+	- account management component
+		- delete user modal
+		- change password
+	- auth service refactor: use the handleError function rather than setting the it to null.
+		- only when the function is working properly, as a mark that i have refactored.
-- refactor backend auth to handle multiple types of logins.
+- refactor backend auth
+	- to handle multiple types of logins.
 		- ~email and password~
 		- ~anonymous~
 		- social: google
 		- social: facebook
 		- social: twitter
 		- social: github
+	- to email users
+		- upon account creation
+		- ~to reset their password upon forgetting it~
 - ~baseUrl as a part of environment~
 - database migrations
 - websocket